Palmer, Alaska: Climate

 Palmer has a subarctic climate (Köppen climate classification: Dsc).
 Despite this classification, the city receives noticeably more precipitation in summer, with August being the wettest month.
 However, April, one of the six warmer months is sufficiently drier than October and December, hence the letter 's' is used instead of 'f' (as in Dfc).

 Palmer has a climate similar to that of Anchorage, although with low temperatures that are on average 1.4 F-change cooler and highs 0.8 F-change warmer.
 On average, over the course of a year, there are 28-29 days of sub-0 °F lows, 22-23 days of 70 °F+ highs, and 0.8 days of 80 °F+ highs.
 The town straddles the border between USDA Plant Hardiness Zones 4b and 5a, indicating the coldest temperature of the year is typically around −20 °F. Palmer is flanked by two glaciers, the Matanuska Glacier and the Knik Glacier.
 Wind blows through the Matanuska and Knik River Valleys into the town frequently.
 If there is a substantial snowfall, it will often sit for several days before most of it is blown away.
-These warm winds can raise winter temperatures for a couple days at a time, and are often called Chinook winds by the local people.
+These warm winds from the Knik valley can raise winter temperatures for a couple days at a time, while winter winds from the Matanuska valley usually remain below freezing.
+The warming winds from the Knik valley are often called Chinook winds by the local people.